The below are mixed events for Juniors and Seniors. PLEASE READ THROUGH ALL THE UPCOMING EVENTS!

 The MHS Counseling Department has created a comprehensive program to support you in your journey toward graduation, post-secondary planning, and college and career exploration.
 Please take time to explore dedicated pages on this site to support your post-secondary planning, college and career exploration, and the college application process throughout your Junior and Senior Year.
 Please refer to important information, dates, reminders and next steps to keep in mind listed in our “Announcements” Section below.
 Additionally, please don’t forget to check out upcoming events in our “Upcoming Events For All” section above.

-Juniors-Let’s start exploring!
-We want to highlight and share with you some important information, reminders, and goals to keep in mind to support you in staying on track with your post-secondary goals:
+Juniors - You got this!
+We want to highlight and share with you some important information, reminders, and goals to keep in mind for the month ahead to support you in staying on track with your post-secondary goals:

-Focus on Academics: Junior year grades are very important—your grade point average will be calculated at the end of your junior year which includes grades 9-11.
-Keep your grades up!
-Stay organized and seek help early if you're struggling in any classes.
-Seek extra help and/or STEP after school if needed.
+Stay Focused on Academics: A strong academic focus is critical at this stage.
+Junior year grades are the final full year of academic performance that colleges will see when reviewing applications, making this year especially important.
+Your grade point average will be calculated at the end of your junior year which includes grades 9-11.
+Consistent effort, strong study habits, and seeking support when needed can make a significant difference.
+Seek extra help with your teacher and/or STEP after school if needed.

 Plan for Standardized Testing: Start thinking about the SAT and/or ACT.
 (Register for Spring testing).
 It's good to know your timeline and test registration deadlines.
 Make a Study Plan!